Young Professionals of the Americas

 YPA Elite Member

 Annual Contribution of $500 ($320 tax deductible)

-- Invitations to select YPA Steering Committee events and elite programs from the network
+- Exclusive invitations to select YPA Steering Committee events and elite programs from the network

-A limited number of complimentary YPA memberships for both the New York and Miami chapters will be given annually to artists and musicians.
-These members will enjoy all of the above benefits as well as access to Americas Society concerts and gallery openings.
-Interested applicants please send a CV and portfolio link to Allie Fleder at firstname.lastname@example.org.
+A limited number of complimentary YPA memberships for both the New York and Miami chapters are given annually to artists and musicians.
+These members enjoy all of the below mentioned benefits as well as access to Americas Society concerts and gallery openings.

 Apply to our Steering Committee

 The YPA Steering Committee comprises the network’s leadership.
 Selected members represent a variety of sectors and backgrounds, and offer their professional experience to develop fun, entertaining, and enriching programs.
 They also enjoy additional, elite benefits.